How To Write Lean Code

 Aim to write code using structure, isolation and inheritance patterns.
 If you can do this in object-oriented, typed languages, it's even better.

-Concentrate on writing code which can be later refactored, and on logging.
+Concentrate on writing code which can be later refactored, on logging and on descriptive errors.

 It would perhaps be better to use nulls (as a presence indicator, instead of a separate boolean value).